 (John 3:16, Romans 6:23, 1 John 2:25, 5:11-13, Revelation 20:15)

-Salvation is a gift of God, offered freely to everyone by grace (unmerited favor) through faith resulting in eternal life.
+Salvation is a gift of God, offered freely to everyone by grace through faith.
 We can never make up for our sin by our works or "good" behavior.
-The cost of salvation was great, and paid in full by the sacrifice of Christ for the sins of every human being.
+The cost of salvation was great, paid in full by Christ's death on the cross for the sins of all mankind.
 Salvation is personal and involves a change of mind (repentance) and belief (faith).
-To receive salvation we must recognize our hopeless condition as sinners and turn to the Lord Jesus Christ, believing in Him for eternal life, no longer trusting in our own efforts or "good" behavior to save or maintain our salvation.
+To receive salvation we must recognize our hopeless condition as sinners and turn to the Lord Jesus Christ by believing in Him for eternal life, no longer trusting in our own efforts or "good" behavior to save or maintain our salvation.

 (John 3:16; 5:24; 14:6; 10:27-29; 11:25, Acts 16:31; 17:30-31 Romans 3:23-26; 5:1, 6:23, 8:1, 2 Corinthians 5:17, Galatians 3:26, Ephesians 2:8-9; 4:30; Titus 3:5, 1 John 2:2)

 The church is the universal Body of Christ; believers in Christ from every tribe, tongue, people, and nation.
 The church officially began in Jerusalem on the Day of Pentecost after Jesus' Ascension, when Peter the Apostle preached the gospel (good news) to the Jews.
 The mission of the church is to preach the gospel of Jesus Christ, make disciples, and baptize new believers.
 A local church is a congregation of baptized believers operating under the Lordship of Christ.
 First Baptist Church meets weekly to teach God’s word, fellowship, pray, give, observe the Lord’s Supper, and sing praises to God.
 The scriptural offices of the local church are pastors (elders) and deacons.